Guidance for making an NHS referral

 Other considerations when making your referral

-Please follow our Early Intervention Pathways as and when required for patient care.
-We have developed these to assist healthcare professionals in the early care of patients that exhibit wounds or lymphoedema.
-This would allow you to treat patients before referring them to our services.
+Please follow our Early Intervention Pathways for patient care.
+We have developed these to assist healthcare professionals in the early care of patients with wounds or lymphoedema.
+These pathways allow you to treat patients before referring them to our services.

 Download Lymphoedema Early Intervention Pathway